|Nutrition Facts (per serving)|

 Gather the ingredients.

-Cut the asparagus into 1-inch pieces and set aside (reserve a few tips for garnish - see note below).
+Cut the asparagus into 1-inch pieces and set aside, reserve a few tips for garnish.

 In a soup pot, melt the butter over medium heat.
 When it begins to foam, add the garlic and cook for 30 seconds.

-Add the stock and asparagus, and bring to a simmer.
-Cook for about 5 minutes, until the Asparagus is tender but still green.
+Add the stock and asparagus and bring to a simmer.
+Cook for about 5 minutes, or until the asparagus is tender but still green.

 When the asparagus is ready, remove from heat and puree using an immersion blender or add to a regular blender.
 Process until smooth.